-The investment mandate will result in certain industries being excluded as a result of our ethical and sustainable investment policy, in addition to including some companies based overseas.
+The investment mandate will result in certain industries being excluded as a result of the Investment Adviser's ethical and sustainable investment policy, in addition to including some companies based overseas.
 As a consequence, its portfolio could be more volatile.
 However, the CIS Sustainable Managed Growth Trust will look to manage risk/volatility through active asset allocation and will remain primarily invested in fixed interest securities.

-Royal London Sustainable Managed Income Trust
+Royal London Sustainable Corporate Bond Trust

-The overall return (i.e. capital and income) from an investment in the Royal London Sustainable Managed Income Trust will fall or rise as a consequence of a number of factors, but in particular, the capital value of the debt and debt-related securities are likely to fall when interest rates rise and vice versa.
+The overall return (i.e. capital and income) from an investment in the Royal London Sustainable Corporate Bond Trust will fall or rise as a consequence of a number of factors, but in particular, the capital value of the debt and debt-related securities are likely to fall when interest rates rise and vice versa.
 Additionally, a proportion of the Scheme's investments will be in high yielding, sub-investment grade bonds which are subject to a greater risk of default (and potential loss of capital) than investment grade bonds.

-The investment mandate will result in certain industries being excluded as a result of our ethical and sustainable investment policy, in addition to including some issuing companies being based overseas.
+The investment mandate will result in certain industries being excluded as a result of the Investment Adviser's ethical and sustainable investment policy, in addition to including some issuing companies being based overseas.
 As a consequence, the portfolio could be more volatile than a similar fund that doesn't have sustainable (ethical) criteria.